 - Mobile accounts and ATM.
 You can rest assured your account will work properly on your mobile device, enabling you to process transactions and payments wherever you are.

 - Decent customer support.
 To date, over 30 different currencies are supported by Skrill.

 E-commerce Payment Gateway Integration Process

 Depending on the e-commerce platform you use to run your online business, you can use a wide variety of off-the-shelf plugins and extensions offered by your platform.
 They will enable you to integrate your store with every payment gateway mentioned in this article.

 Website integration with a payment gateway starts with registering a bank account, which will then be attached to the gateway.
 Make sure your registered bank account is authorized to accept funds, since regular bank accounts may not work for this.
-Right after your merchant account is approved, it’s time to choose your gateway.
+Right after the approval of your merchant account, it’s time to choose your gateway.

 After you have selected your gateway, you’ll follow a specific setup procedure in order to add it to your store.
 Depending on the payment gateway you’ve chosen, it can be pretty simple via plugin or add-on, or it may require some custom development.
 Right after website integration with the payment gateway, we recommend that you turn to a QA engineer to ensure the gateway works properly.
 You should also check the PCI DSS compliance to be 100% sure the gateway is fully secure and doesn’t display credit card information.

 Finally, after the payment gateway integration process is completed successfully, you are fully ready to use it, accept payments from customers, and mark their orders as ready to fulfill on your end.

 After you’ve reviewed the most popular existing solutions for payments in the world of e-commerce, you may instead wonder about developing your own payment gateway for your e-commerce site.
 And, judiciously, you’d like to learn more details about the process.